 Get all the information you need about how your website is performing from a single screen—there aren’t dozens of pages of reports to dig through.
 And it’s all built on modern, cloud-based technology, giving you simple, reliable and trustworthy details about how people are using your website. (from their main webpage)

-The main downsides to Fathom is that the installation process is a little scary if you're using the self-hosted version.
+- The installation process is a little scary if you’re using the self-hosted version.

 Simple Analytics – Analytics without tracking

 I first found Simple Analytics in a post on Show HN.
 The creator was filling a gap he perceived to be in the market.
 The discussion was pretty interesting.

 Pros of Simple Analytics:

 - Really clean dashboard (see their demo one), showing only the basics.
 In fact, they only show page views, referrers, top pages, and screen sizes.